 The School of Risk Management has a rich history and tradition.
 It was formed initially as the Insurance Society of New York in 1901, as the School of Insurance in 1947 and the College of Insurance (TCI) in 1962.
 The School of Risk Management evolved from the merger of the College of Insurance and St. John's University in 2001.

-The Academic Programs of the School of Risk Management are located in a self-contained, 10-story campus in Manhattan's financial district at 101 Murray Street, within close proximity to the World Trade Center site and the World Financial Center.
-In addition to extensive student-life facilities, the campus houses the Center for Professional Education for custom-made, non-degree training programs; the Ellen Thrower Center for Apprenticeship and Career Services; the Virtual Insurance Hall of Fame and the world famous Kathryn and Shelby Cullom Davis Library.
+The academic programs of the School of Risk Management are located at 101 Astor Place.
+The campus also houses the Center for Professional Education for custom-made, non-degree training programs; the Ellen Thrower Center for Apprenticeship and Career Services; the Virtual Insurance Hall of Fame and the world famous Kathryn and Shelby Cullom Davis Library.